project-owner/Peppy/README.md

+## Bosch Edition 2017.11.05

+New features:
+* Modified hardware.
+Now **&#181;Peppy** leverages HiFiBerry MiniAmp for Raspberry Pi Zero.
+* Added ability to listen to audiobooks.
+Books can be selected by genre and author.
+* Redesigned screens to simplify navigation.
+* Added more information to the wiki pages.
+* Bug fixing.

 ## Caravaggio Edition 2017.05.08

 New features:
 * Implemented playback of playlists (m3u and cue).
 * Added support for 'vlc' player.
-Now Peppy supports three popular players 'mpd', 'mplayer' and 'vlc'
+Now Peppy supports three popular players 'mpd', 'mplayer' and 'vlc'.
 * Redesigned communication with audio players.
 * Added support for Streaming server and client.
 * Updated web radio playlists.